jarrodfinn/Good-Wine-Fine-Spirits/README.md

 ## Description

 This tool allows you to manage your inventory on hand, add new inventory, sort existing inventory as well as filter by category.
-It is designed to organize your logistically needs.
+It is designed to organize your logistical needs.

 ## Visuals